 The school stressed assimilation into white society with a combination of manual training and basic education.
 The students spent half a day learning a trade and the other half learning reading, writing and math.
 The school closed in 1934.
 The students went back to their reservations, attended other boarding schools or went on to college.

 Today the U.S. Indian School Museum is housed in the Manual Training Building.
 Harness making, carpentry, tailoring, shoe repair and the band room were in this building.
 Here you can see exhibits on life at the Indian School.
 Murals in the upstairs west room were hand painted by Indian boys.
-The murals were their textbook.
+More than 40 Tribal flags are on display representing their children who attended the Genoa School.
 A printing press used to print their newspaper, The Indian News and other memorabilia, is also on display in the museum.